Hardcoreprawn/architecture/unpublished/posts/solutions/business-data-and-how-to-manage-it.md

 >
 > Our data strategy reflects our business goals:
 >
 > * Provide a coherent, connected view of the customer and their use of our products, so they can quickly see how their usage varies and make educated decisions.
-Providing this joined-up view allows our 'single quote' and 'single bill' initiatives to succeed and scale
+Providing this joined-up view allows our initiatives to succeed and scale
 > * To support <...> to get th e correct information quickly and easily, so we can continue to deliver excellent customer service.
 > * To support, and not detract from, our main value proposition by offering a lightweight solution which aligns with our values and principles
 > * This ability to provide a sensible, joined-up story allows us to out-perform our competitors and exceed our customers expectations.
-This allows us to effectively up-sell and cross-sell products.
+This allows us to effectively...
 >
 >The Data team will support <...> to achieve these goals:
 >